-2.12 Hazardous, Toxic, and Radiologic Waste (HTRW)
+2.14 Hazardous, Toxic, and Radiologic Waste (HTRW)

-Field observations during previous Civil Works projects (i.e., Albuquerque Levee (2009) and MRG Bosque Restoration (2011)) occurring within the bosque, that encompass or are in close proximity to the project, were used to summarize the general existing conditions for this project.
+Field observations during previous Civil Works projects occurring within the bosque that encompass or are in close proximity to the project were used to summarize the general existing conditions for this project.
 Previous surveys documented surficial solid waste in small concentrations typically restricted to the terminus of storm water outfalls.
 This waste was typically plastic bottles, bags, cups, glass, and other household waste that were washed through the storm water drainage systems and deposited near the outfalls.
 Other sporadic waste as described above was observed and likely deposited by wind and users of nearby pathways.
 Isolated dump sites, consisting of construction debris and household waste have also been documented within the bosque during previous Civil Works projects constructed by USACE.

 A mixture of recreational, residential, commercial, and industrial land uses are located adjacent to the Rio Grande.
 In the event of a flood event that inundates these lands, some commercial and industrial properties have a potential to pose an imminent threat to the river from the release of hazardous wastes, hazardous substances, or petroleum products.

 An Environmental Data Report (EDR) identifies locations that currently store hazardous materials, hazardous wastes, and petroleum products and where there have been significant releases of these in the past are identified within a one-mile radius of project areas.
-EDRs from recently completed USACE projects (i.e., Albuquerque Levee (2009) and MRG Bosque Restoration (2011)) that encompass the proposed project areas were reviewed to assess the potential areas of concern (AoC).
+EDRs from recently completed USACE projects (i.e., Albuquerque Levee (2007), MRG Bosque Restoration (2008) and Bernalillo to Belen (2015); Appendix E) that encompass or is in close proximity to the proposed project areas were reviewed to assess the potential areas of concern (AoC).
 The previous EDRs identified several AoCs within the one-mile radius.
 However, no AoCs were identified inside of the levees.
 The proposed TSP does not include any construction activities occurring outside of the levee system.